-The Rev. Dr. Jay Atkinson retired in June 2011 from thirty-two years of service in Unitarian Universalist parish ministry.
-During those years he served also on the adjunct faculties of Morningside College (1985), Starr King School (1994, 1999, 2006), and Meadville Lombard (2003), and was a Visiting Scholar at the Center for Process Studies in Claremont in 1996.
+The Rev. Dr. Jay Atkinson retired in June 2011 from thirty-two years of full-time service in Unitarian Universalist parish ministry.
+During those years he served also on the adjunct faculties of Morningside College (1985), Starr King School for the Ministry (1994, 1999, 2006), and Meadville Lombard Theological School (2003), and was a Visiting Scholar at the Center for Process Studies in Claremont in 1996.

-Dr. Atkinson has published “Religious Tolerance and Social Concord in the Unitarian and Universalist Traditions” [Ideas of Concord and Discord in Selected World Religions, vol. 2 in Research in Human Social Conflict, ed.
-Joseph B. Gittler (Greenwich, Conn: JAI Press, 2000), 385-426] and “Engaged Dissent Among the Polish Brethren” [The Role of the Dissenter in Western Christianity: From Jesus Through the 16th Century, ed.
-Alicia McNary Forsey (Berkeley: Starr King, 2004), 85-96].
+- “Religious Tolerance and Social Concord in the Unitarian and Universalist Traditions,” Ideas of Concord and Discord in Selected World Religions, vol. 2 in Research in Human Social Conflict, ed.
+Joseph B. Gittler (Greenwich, Conn: JAI Press, 2000), 385-426;

-Dr. Atkinson’s abiding interests are in UU History, economic justice, and process theology.
-His current scholarship focuses primarily on the epistemic ecclesiology of the Polish Brethren.
+Dr. Atkinson’s abiding interests are in UU History, social/economic justice, and process theology.
+His scholarship focuses primarily on the Polish Brethren in the early modern period, 1560-1635.